jalbright/git-kata/README.md

 The final step would be to create a pull request on github for branch feature1

-This page may be helpful:  http://www.vogella.com/articles/Git/article.html
+This page was helpful to me while creating this kata:  http://www.vogella.com/articles/Git/article.html